The Baker Street Secret

 January 1, 2022

 There are many things in life that we take for granted, mainly because the details that are presented don't seem to be important.
-For example, why did Arthur Conan Doyle (ACD) choose "221B" as the numeric address for the Baker Street flat of Sherlock Holmes and Dr. John H. Watson?
+For example, why did Arthur Conan Doyle choose "221B" as the numeric address for the Baker Street flat of Sherlock Holmes and Dr. John H. Watson?
 The answer to that question is not necessarily important, but it is a mystery, none the less.
-The purpose of this paper is to provide a possible solution to that mystery, which I call "The Baker Street Secret".

 Every Sherlockian knows that 221B Baker Street is an address that did not really exist when Sherlock Holmes and Dr. John H. Watson rented rooms there.
 According to Wikipedia, an examination of an 1890 map of London will reveal that the number 85 was the highest street number issued on Baker street at the time.
-So why did ACD choose 221B?
+So why did Doyle choose 221B?

 |